-The main factor that can be identified as the cause of this mental health change is the increase in coursework and the responsibility attached to the implementation of PPL.
-Additionally, a study on the impact of the COVID-19 pandemic on U.S. college students found that the stress involving coursework remained during the continued-COVID period, indicating the persistent influence of academic stress on mental health (Chen & Lim, 2022).
+The main factor that can be identified as the cause of this mental health change is the impact of the COVID-19 pandemic on U.S. college students found that the stress involving coursework remained during the continued-COVID period, indicating the persistent influence of academic stress on mental health (Chen & Lim, 2022).
 This increased workload can affect a student's psychological balance, which in turn can lead to a decline in mental well-being.
 Students who have poor mental health can also have an impact on their performance when carrying out their duties.
 Studies say that the relationship between mental health and quality of life over time was consistent for both depression and anxiety, in that worse depression and anxiety were both linked with later worse quality of life (Sweeney et al., 2024).
 It is essential to pay attention to and evaluate the factors that may trigger high levels of distress in one such student.
 Improvement efforts and additional support may be needed to help students experiencing significant levels of distress.